 - Meet at Living Forest Campground Main Entrance (6 Maki Rd., Nanaimo) at 10am

 Departure Creek Stream Walk

 Walk along Departure Creek to learn about the value of this urban stream.
-Explore what native plants and aquatic species thrive here and learn about Departure Creek’s restoration success story from experienced biologist Dave Clough.
+Explore what native plants and aquatic species thrive here and learn about Departure Creek’s restoration success story from a expert biologist.
 Wear boots for muddy walking!